SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 Now, if you want to get the number of requests which came from America in your dashboard, your can modify the dashboard query to look like this.

-4. In the Psql console copy and paste the following to see the requests from America
+4. Than replace the above with the following to see the requests from America.
+.
 ```
 SELECT
 request_count, success_count, error_count, average_response_time_msec,